 8. Ensure Reticulation & Irrigation Are Efficient

 Broken reticulation or irrigation isn’t good for your plants or for your water consumption, as water is wasted when it dribbles from the top of your reticulation.
-Have your irrigation or retic in Mandurah and surrounding areas fixed by Looking Good Landscaping to ensure your plants are getting the most out of your watering days.
+Have your irrigation or retic in Secret Harbour and surrounding areas fixed by Looking Good Landscaping to ensure your plants are getting the most out of your watering days.

 9. Apply Mulch